bjrichards/SolarSystem/README.md

-# PA7: Solar System
+#Simulation Solar System

-## Group
+## Description
-This is the main repository for the code.
-The group members include
-  * Jordan Andrieu
-  * Deev Patel
-  * Braeden Richards
+Simulation of the Solar System (not to scale).
+Originally created by Braeden Richards, Deev Patel, and Jordan Andrieu for CS 480 - Computer Graphics at the University of Nevada Reno.
+Now, this project is updated and improved solely by Braeden Richards.

 ## Dependency Instructions
 To run this project installation for the following is required: [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), [SDL2](https://wiki.libsdl.org/Tutorials), [assimp](https://github.com/assimp/assimp/wiki), and [magick++](http://www.imagemagick.org/Magick%2B%2B/).